CodeMorgue/receipt-processor-challenge/README.md

 run in a UNIX terminal.

 ## Running the Program
-Open a UNIX terminal and navigate to the local directory you have saved this project to.
+Open a UNIX terminal and navigate to the local directory housing this project.
 From the root of the directory, run the following command:
 ```bash
 go run .
 ```